huff-language/huff2/README.md

 ### New Label & Jump Table Semantics

-1. **Up Only**: Macros can only reference labels defined within them or the parents invoking them:
+1. **Up Only**: Macros can only reference labels defined within them or the parents invoking them
+2. **Shadowing:** Label definitions deeper down in a chain of invocations shadows previous definitions

+**Examples:**

 References resolve to the labels defined within the same macro: